-Clarification… my son is five-years-old… but still my little baby!
+Clarification… my son is eight-years-old… but still my little baby!

 - Will we send the right type of pencil?

 - How many notebooks does he need again?

 - His teacher said three-ring-binder… but how thick?

 The “hyperness” leads to behaviors (lots of them sometimes)…

 Anyway, I’ve learned many things over the years of being a parent AND teacher… here are five tips that make this time of year MUCH easier if your little one is going to elementary school (or homeschooled)…

 1. Create a routine and stick to it.